1887

 The use of alpha-2 agonists for sedation is only recommended in healthy animals.

-: Including opioids with medetomidine or dexmedetomidine lowers the dose required to achieve a given level of sedation, thereby limiting the marked effects that alpha-2 agonists exert on cardiopulmonary function.
+Including opioids with medetomidine or dexmedetomidine lowers the dose required to achieve a given level of sedation, limiting the marked effects that alpha-2 agonists exert on cardiopulmonary function.
 If sedation is still inadequate, it is better to proceed to induction of general anaesthesia using an i.v. induction agent, such as alfaxalone or propofol, rather than by giving a repeated or higher dose of alpha-2 agonist.

 Medetomidine or dexmedetomidine, at the doses described above, can be combined with: